TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 14/Leviticus 14.49.md

 ---

-And he shall take to cleanse the house two birds, and cedar wood, and scarlet, and hyssop:
+To cleanse the house he shall take two birds, and cedar wood, and scarlet, and hyssop.